Digital Ocean Installation

 - Authentication: Recommended - use SSH keys: if you have already uploaded an SSH key, you can choose that here.
 If you haven't, then click on New SSH Key to copy the contents of the public key of your SSH keypair.
 Note that you can include multiple keys on an instance if you like.
 (See this autoscaling doc for instructions on creating an ssh2 keypair).
 If you prefer to use a root password for connecting, then select that option.

 - Finalize and create.
 You can create multiple droplets at the same time (up to 10) if you like.
 The default name generated will describe the droplet properties (e.g.

 ubuntu-c-2-4gib-nyc3-01- Ubuntu OS on a CPU-optimized 2CPU / 4G instance in the NYC3 region); you can use that or modify the instance name (note: the name can be changed at any time).

 - Add tags - optional, but if you plan to use tags to assign Firewall rules, then add one now.

 - Select Project - if you have multiple projects, then select which one you want to run your server in; otherwise it will be assigned to the default project (the droplet can be moved to another project after it is created as well).

 - When the droplet has finished being created, you will see its IP address. .

-Unlike some other cloud providers, if you stop and restart your droplet, it will retain its ipv4 IP address (Digital Ocean also charges for droplets whether they are started or stopped).
+Unlike some other cloud providers, if you stop and restart a Digital Ocean droplet, it will retain its ipv4 IP address (Digital Ocean also charges for droplets whether they are running or stopped).
 A floating IP address is helpful if you might delete the instance, but want to maintain the IP for a DNS name.

 To add a floating IP address to your droplet: